10.27.2006

 perfection from myself every time I click the shutter.
 I do (getting

-) believe, preach, scream that perfection is found
+back up on my pulpit) believe, preach, scream that perfection is found

 in the process and you must love and respect the entire process.
 If